fash-ns/Iconly-Backend/README.md

 the database in stateful authentications.
 Since this project is for testing purposes, I decided to pick Laravel default authentication logic which is stateful.

-### Committed files from storage directory
-It's usually not a good practice to push storage files to the git repository.
-I did it for minimizing configuration for running the project.

 ### Hash named icons
 If you check the name of the icons, You see that they are all hashed.
 That's because If a malicious user finds the list of the icons' names and the icons' path,